Married forever to the best person he ever knew.

 Himself the happiest person he knew.

 (DIO 2.1 p.6.)
-More of his dreams came true than he had any chance or right to expect.
+More affection, adventures, comebacks, cascades of ethereal & mundane wealth, mutual peer-inspiration & appreciation, as well as inductive-discovery-highs came his way than he had any reasonable chance or right to expect.

 Mixed play and idealism, attempting to maximize the happiness of all —